psychemedia/sin-eater-resources/_initial_observations.md

 As we later try to ascertain the development, and provenance, of the development of the sin-eater history, this additional fragments may help us identify by what source various authors came to their conclusions.

-## The "Offical" Account According to *Archaeologia Cambrensis*, 1852
+## The "Official" Account According to *Archaeologia Cambrensis*, 1852

 In many respects, the official record of the meeting in the journal of the Cambrian Archaeological Association follows that of Shrewsbury Chronicle, down to an exact match in some of the phrases, although it must be said, with some occasional omission.